limbosworld/NMS-The-Purge/README.md

 ### Primary missions

 * Awakenings [Completed](https://nomanssky.fandom.com/wiki/Awakenings)
-* The Atlas Path and collecting the seeds was not started because the mission tends to repeat itself even after you complete it.
+* The Atlas Path [Completed] All seeds were collected and a new star was birthed.
+This mission tends to repeat itself even after you complete it though.
 You can read about it in the [Wiki](https://nomanssky.fandom.com/wiki/The_Atlas_Path)
 * Alone Amidst the Stars [Completed](https://nomanssky.fandom.com/wiki/Alone_Amidst_the_Stars)
 * Ghosts in the Machine [Completed](https://nomanssky.fandom.com/wiki/Ghosts_in_the_Machine)
 * A Leap in the Dark [Completed](https://nomanssky.fandom.com/wiki/A_Leap_in_the_Dark)